Kakatiya Institute of Technology and Science: Student activities

-SAE
+Society of Automotive Engineers

 Students from the Mechanical department have the opportunity to take part in the SAE (Society of Automotive Engineers) College Club.
 SAE International conducts annual events such as SAEBAJA India, including an ATV (all-terrain vehicle) race.
 All the SAE college clubs in India participate in various events.

 Another event which this club recently started is FormulaSAE, where the student SAE college club has to manufacture a Formula 1 vehicle and take it to the BIC Buddh International Circuit to participate in various events.

-IEEE
+Institute of Electrical and Electronics Engineers

 Students of the first batch formed an IEEE (Institute of Electrical and Electronics Engineers) students branch, and students of subsequent batches got the branch recognized by the IEEE.
 Members can access the IEEE Digital library.
 There are weekly meetings of IEEE student members, as well as debates, group discussions, paper presentations and guest lectures.

 Student Activity Center

 The Student Activity Center organizes the national level cultural consortium Sanskriti, a two-day event.

-SAC clubs include Arts Club, Photography Club, Sports Club, Literary Club, Fine Arts club, Creative Design Club, Programmers Arena, Legion's F1 and IEEE chapter.
+SAC clubs include Arts Club, Photography Club, Sports Club, Literary Club, Music,Dance and Fine Arts club, Creative Design Club, Programmer's Arena, Legion's F1 and IEEE chapter.
 There are technical and cultural events such as the Mechovision, Technoplexus, Electrocom, Parikaran, Meridian, Sristi, Electrovision, Rendezvous and Suprayog.

-ISTE Student chapter
+Indian Society for Technical Education

 The Indian Society for Technical Education is a national, professional, non-profit society registered under the Societies Registration Act of 1860.
 First started in 1941 as the Association of Principals of Technical Institutions (APTI), it was converted into "Indian Society for Technical Education" in 1968 with a view to enlarge its activities to advance the cause of technological education.

 Being the only national organisation of educators in the field of engineering and technology, ISTE is represented in various technical committees and boards formed by the Central Government.
 The ministry of Human Resource Development, and AICTE/DoE/state governments have also involved the ISTE in many of their important programmes and activities relating to technical education.

 Computer Society of India

 The Computer Society of India (CSI) is the country's first and largest body of computer professionals.
 It was started on 6 March 1965 by a few people and has grown to be the national body representing computer professionals.
 It has 71 chapters across India, 418 student branches and more than 90,000 members.
 It is a non-profit professional meet to exchange views and information learn and share ideas.
-The wide spectrum of members is committed to the advancement of theory and practice of computer engineering and technology systems, science and engineering, information processing and related arts and sciences.
-Besides the activities held at the chapters and student branches, the society also conducts conferences and seminars.